 The first two years of your business will be spent on establishing your vineyard’s infrastructure and operations.
 The following are some of the expenses to consider:

 - Equipment such as refrigeration, winery buildings, cellar equipment, trucks, and receiving equipment.

 - Bottling line

 Aside from the expenses mentioned, other costs to consider are marketing, shipping, and insurance.
 Jerry White of Cornell University estimates that all your years of investment requires $1.5 million.

 Some business newbies can’t start or cough up $1.5 million on their own, hence they will need financial support from outside loans.
 They may have trouble securing debt-based small business loans and likely to ask for support with their friends, family, and bootstrapping.

-Applying for a loan, you will need a high personal credit score, time in business, profitability, and strong cash flow.
-Loan application requires a great amount of your time, thus the best time to apply is after your busy days.
+When applying for business loans for a startup or small business, you will still need a high personal credit score, time in business, profitability, and strong cash flow.
+Loan applications require a great amount of your time, thus the best time to apply is after your busy days.